 They Are Extremely Compact

 Traditionally, sound systems are thought of as bulky.
 They require lots of components to achieve a proper surround sound feel, and often, those components can create a big mess.
 They can be large and have unruly wiring that you have to jump through hoops to hide.

 Cue the soundbar, where you can get a great sound system without the big mess.
 Soundbars are the answer to keeping your room neat and tidy since they house many of the sound system’s speakers in their slim bar.
 Additionally, soundbar’s external components are often compact and/or wireless, so you can continue to keep your room tidy even when you add on components.

 If you have a soundbar in one of your main rooms, like your living room, you’re going to want to keep a certain look and feel to the room.
 Soundbars are designed to be nice to look at, in addition to providing a solid sound system.

-You can feel confident about mounting your soundbar next to your TV or lying it on your entertainment center, and people won’t be thrown off by the look of it.
+You can feel confident about mounting your soundbar next to your TV or lying it on your entertainment center, and people won’t be thrown off by the look of it, especially if you’ve mounted it properly using our guide.
 In fact, they are very pleasant to look at, and you’ll feel great about having it in any room.
 You will probably even get compliments.

 Soundbars Are Typically Budget-Friendly

 When it comes to staying within a reasonable budget to get a great sound, a soundbar is going to give you the best bang for your buck.
 There are soundbars and packages of all shapes and sizes to fit every need and budget, and even though the price is affordable, they won’t let you down on quality.